 The City of Signal Hill has established noise standards for construction activity in Chapter 9.16 of the Municipal Code.
 Pursuant to Chapter 9.16, construction noise is prohibited between the hours of 6:00 p.m. and 7:00 a.m. on weekdays, and/or any time on Saturday, Sunday, or a holiday.
-18 The project would be required to comply with these allowable hours for construction.
-Although construction noise is allowed during the City's allowable construction hours and is not considered to be a significant impact during those hours, the project could expose adjoining residential uses to temporary high noise levels (79 to 87 dBA) during construction activities.
+The project would be required to comply with these allowable hours for construction.
+Although construction noise is allowed expected during the City's allowable construction hours and is not considered to be a significant impact during those hours, the project could expose the nearest adjoining residential use (Zinnia Apartments) to temporary high noise levels (79 to 87 dBA) during construction activities which occur within 40 feet of the nearest apartment structure.
 However, Mitigation Measure NOI-1 would reduce short-term construction noise impacts through noise reduction methods.
-Mitigation Measure NOI-1 requires equipping all construction equipment with properly operating and maintained mufflers; locating stationary construction equipment so that emitted noise is directed away from the nearest noise-sensitive receptors; locating equipment staging in areas farthest away from sensitive receptor; and limiting haul truck deliveries to the same hours specified for construction equipment (between the hours of 7:00 a.m. to 6:00 p.m. on weekdays only).
-Compliance with Mitigation Measure NOI-1 would reduce construction noise impacts at nearby sensitive receptors to ensure normal residential activities are not interfered with.
+Although these temporary noise levels would be considered a potential nuisance, the impact is not considered significant, based on the factors noted earlier concerning limited durations of exposure to construction noise and declining noise with distance, provided that construction occurs in accordance with the provisions of the City's Municipal Code standards for allowable periods of construction activities.
+Any construction work that might be proposed outside of the normally permitted hours must receive prior approval by the City's Building Official, pursuant to Section 9.16.050.E of the Municipal Code, which may include special control measures to avoid any significant noise impacts to neighboring land uses.
+Nonetheless, Mitigation Measure NOIXIII-1 will be imposed to requires equipping all construction equipment with properly operating and maintained mufflers; locating stationary construction equipment so that emitted noise is directed away from the nearest noise-sensitive receptors; locating equipment staging in areas farthest away from sensitive receptor; and limiting haul truck deliveries to the same hours specified for construction equipment (between the hours of 7:00 a.m. to 6:00 p.m. on weekdays only).
+Compliance with Mitigation Measure NOI-1 this measure would reduce construction noise impacts at nearby sensitive receptors to ensure normal residential activities are not interfered with.
 Therefore, although construction noise impacts that occur within the weekday time periods allowed by the Municipal Code are not considered to be significant, this mitigation measure will be imposed to minimize the project's temporary construction noise impacts at surrounding land uses.